PINTO0309/onnx2tf/docs/fb_refactor6_pull_request_description.md

 lowerer because positive production ownership has not been observed; this safe semantic correction is not mixed with an ownership extraction.

+### NHWC/NCHW elementwise fan-out compatibility recovery

+`passes/elementwise_fanout_layout.py` owns the former 555-line helper.
+It preserves forward elementwise-DAG discovery, the conservative external-runtime- input rejection, local and shared per-channel constant rotation, inverse boundary-Transpose collapse, legacy NCHW adapter insertion, canonical aliases, metadata and quantization propagation, candidate snapshots, unbound-input rollback, fixed-point restart, pruning, statistics, and all three ordered production positions.
+The lowerer retains a one-call private wrapper, and the complete old/new owner ASTs are identical after function-name normalization.

+The independent unbound-input validator is imported through a same-name compatibility alias, so the pass does not depend on the central lowerer.
+The focused fan-out fixture runs the module owner and compatibility wrapper on deep copies and compares the complete ModelIR.
+The mechanical owner still rebuilds full graph maps and deep-copies the complete ModelIR per candidate; indexed transactional redesign is kept separate from this exact ownership move.

 ### Residual Add/Mul/Add/PReLU compatibility recovery

 `passes/residual_affine_prelu_layout.py` owns the former 415-line compatibility